 OpenClaw + Pipelock Deployment Guide#

-Pipelock sits between your AI agent and the OpenClaw gateway, scanning all MCP traffic for secret exfiltration, prompt injection, and tool poisoning.
+Pipelock sits between your AI agent and the OpenClaw gateway when the agent's MCP client is configured to use the Pipelock wrapper or generated MCP launcher contract.
+It scans that mediated MCP traffic for secret exfiltration, prompt injection, and tool poisoning.
 This guide covers deploying pipelock as a security layer for OpenClaw.

 Why#